Thursday, December 31, 2009

 Proper calibration is absolutely essential for high accuracy measurements.

 Here are some notes on the calibration standards for the N2PK VNA.
 Initially, I've made my own Open-Short-Load-Thru kit.
-My VNA is equipped with BNC connectors so I used "clamp type" male BNC connectors for large diameter coaxial cable (such as LMR400/RG-8) to house my calibration standards.
+My VNA is equipped with BNC connectors, so I used "clamp type" male BNC connectors for large diameter coaxial cable (such as LMR400/RG-8) to house my calibration standards.
 I also wanted to have some reference calibration standard to compare against.

 I was able to acquire (tnx to eBay) a precision commercial VNA calibration kit at very reasonable price.
 I did some comparison between my home-brewed calibration standards and the Maury Microwave VNA Kit (MMC) - good for VNA calibration DC to 18GHz.